mikemagi07/supplychain-dapp/README.md

 **Functionalities:**
 1. **Receive Product** – Mark product as received from supplier
 2. **Add to Store** – List products as available for sale
+3. **View Store Products** – See all products currently in your store with quantities
+4. **Fulfill Quotations** – Fulfill approved consumer quotations from products
+5. **Manage Surplus Inventory** – View and sell unallocated products
-3. **Sell to Consumer** – Transfer product ownership to the consumer
+6. **Sell to Consumer** – Transfer product ownership to the consumer (supports partial quantity sales)

 ---